tomna1993/c_41_create_file/README.md

 | fputw() | Prints a number to the file. |
 | fwrite() | This functions write the specified amount of bytes to the binary file. |

+### Closing a File

+The **fclose()** function is used to close the file.
+After successful file operations, you must always close a file to remove it from the memory.

 ### SPECIFICATION